 We identify a subset $V'\subset V(\Gamma)$ of vertices of $\Gamma$ with the induced subgraph $\Gamma'$.
 The faces of $\ch$ are of the form

-for $\Gamma'$ which are elliptic or parabolic, i.e. the corresponding matrix is negative definite or negative semi-definite.
+for the $\Gamma'$ which are elliptic or parabolic, i.e. corresponding to a negative definite or negative semi-definite matrix.
 This correspondence is bijective for elliptic subdiagrams.
 But disjoint parabolic subdiagrams define the same ray of~$\ch$.